johnwei417/LFSR-cryption/README.md

 ## How to run this program
 Clone this project, and run main class (CryptMain.java)

-## Key method for decryption and encryotion:
+## Key method for decryption and encryption:
  static byte[] Crypt(byte[] data, long initialValue)

 <h3>Sample test input</h3>